isomerpages/ogp/_hackathon/1-hackathon-2021.md

 title: Hackathon 2021
 permalink: /hackathon/2021
 ---
-OGP Hackathon is currently ongoing, and here are our 2021 projects.
+OGP Hackathon is ongoing, and here is the current list of 2021 projects.
 Check back for new product ideas and updates about ongoing projects!

 <table width="350px">
 <tbody>